 Project description:

 You will have the opportunity to conduct a literature survey with the aim of choosing a suitable database, fine-tuning techniques and research in the most effective foundation models for music generation.
-Using these existing foundational models with effective text conditioning, real time inferencing and music style transfer techniques will be investigated.
+Using these existing foundational models with effective text conditioning, music feature based conditioning, real time inferencing and music style transfer techniques will be investigated.
+Moreover, if interested, the student will have the opportunity to extend this research further to develop foundation models to provide music therapeutic support for neurodiverse and neurodevelopmental conditions.

 Project supervisor: Dr Sam Nallaperuma-Herzberg